Access To Information

 Disclosure Log

-Our disclosure log(PDF, 343KB) is a record of information that the council has released in response to a formal access application from an individual or organisation that the department thinks could also be of interest to other members of the public.
-The council will usually include only non-personal information on the log.
+Our disclosure log(PDF, 357KB) is a record of information that Council has released in response to a formal access application from an individual or organisation that the department thinks could also be of interest to other members of the public.
+Council will usually include only non-personal information on the log.

 Be aware that the log lists the information requested, relevant to a specific time and may not contain the most up-to-date version of the information.